tuckergs/smb2-relmod/README.md

 genasm/allowNegativeContinues.asm gives you infinite continues in the sense that it will let you have a negative amount of continues

+genasm/noWarpBonus.asm removes the warp bonus from going into a warp goal.
+Useful for packs where you want to use warp goals solely for branching to other worlds

+genasm/noExtras.asm doesn't let you continue on to any of the Extras in Challenge Mode

-genasm/noContinues.asm makes it so you can't continue after losing all of your lives
+genasm/startWithZeroContinues.asm makes it so you start off with no continues.
+Normally, this would make it so you can't continue after losing all of your lives.
+I used it with conjunction with the negative continues code snippet

 cmasm contains some pretty hefty hacks for the modification of challenge mode and story mode.
 These have bat files that you should use.